 These are the breast pumps you are likely most familiar with.
-Most nursing moms have one; the Affordable Care Act made the purchase of them an expense that is 100% covered by insurance (source).
+They’re the most popular, probably because the Affordable Care Act completely covers the cost of purchasing them (source).

 Used commonly by working moms, most come with a carrying bag or backpack for easy transport.

-Many of these pumps also have an option to run off of regular batteries or have a compatible accessory that allows them to plug into the cigarette lighter of a car for convenient use on the go.
+Many of these pumps also have an option to run off of regular batteries or a compatible accessory with which to plug into the cigarette lighter of a car for convenient use on the go!

 Portable Breast Pumps Are Best For:

 - Moms who need to pump frequently.